 We broke ground on the orchard in February 2015, with over fifty volunteers helping to plant a section of Riverside Gardens Park with citrus, grape, apples, pears, and blueberries.
 Since its initial planting, this orchard site has hosted a number of educational workshops, and has attracted environmental tour groups of local and international visitors.

 Based on the success of our initial orchard, in 2017 we expanded to a larger area nearby at Mike Fox Park, just below the Riverwalk by the Riverside Avenue Bridge.
-Over sixty volunteers came out to help loosen the soil and dig in sixteen trees including lemons, limes, mandarins, oranges, tangelos, apples, pears, plums, peaches, apricots, and apriums, with more to come.
-The Riverside Community Orchard will soon total as many as 35 fruit trees, and has so far involved hundreds of Santa Cruz residents in its development, maintenance, and funding.
+Over sixty volunteers came out to help loosen the soil and dig in sixteen trees including lemons, limes, mandarins, oranges, tangelos, apples, pears, plums, peaches, apricots, and apriums, with more trees planted later.